Tlatelolco (altepetl): Marketplace

+Spanish Conquest

-During Cortés's siege of Tenochtitlan, the Mexicas would retreat to Tlatelolco, and even achieve a successful ambush against the Spanish conquistadores and their allies, but would ultimately fall along with the rest of the island to Spain.
+During Cortés's siege of Tenochtitlan, the Mexica's would retreat to Tlatelolco and even achieve a successful ambush against the Spanish conquistadores and their allies but would ultimately fall along with the rest of the island to Spain.
 After the completion of the two-year Spanish Conquest of the Aztec Empire in 1521, the Spanish conquerors established the ruins of Mexico-Tenochtitlan as the Spanish capital of New Spain.
 The remnants of the indigenous populations of Tenochtitlan and Tlatelolco following the conquest were administered by indigenous elites in the incorporated Indian towns of Santiago Tlatelolco and San Juan Tenochtitlan.

+Spanish Colonization

+The inhabitants of Tlatelolco viewed themselves as independent from the Mexica and resented the Mexica for losing indigenous territory to the Spanish.
+Tlatelolco, like other indigenous groups such as the Tlaxcala, resented decades of Mexica domination and sided with the Spanish military in order to dismantle the Mexica Triple Alliance.
+With Tlatelolco viewing themselves as an independent city state it was easier for them to conform with the Spanish as they took the side of the Spaniards because of their opposition to the Mexica.

+College of Santa Cruz de Tlatelolco

 Tlatelolco remained an important location in the colonial era, partly because of the foundation there, of the school for elite indigenous men, the Colegio de Santa Cruz de Tlatelolco, which was the first school of higher learning in the Americas.
+The foundation of the school was influenced by three powers: The Crown, The Pope and the order of Saint Francis (The Franciscans).
+The school was the first major school of translators and interpreters in the New World.
+The school had requirements to be accepted, and these requirements were that a student was to be "an Indian born of a legitimate marriage, from Caciques or noble birth and not of 'macehual', despicable or blemished origin, or marked because of their own vulgar behavior or that of their parents."
+The college is also notable due to the fact that the writers of the Florentine Codex also attended the College of Santa Cruz de Tlatelolco.
 Today its remains are located within Mexico City.

+Excavations

 In the twentieth and twenty-first centuries, archeological excavations have taken place at the Tlatelolco (archaeological site) in what is now part of Mexico City.
 The excavations of the prehispanic city-state are centered on the Plaza de las Tres Culturas, a square surrounded on three sides by an excavated Aztec site, a 17th-century church called Templo de Santiago, and the modern office complex of the Mexican foreign ministry.
 In February 2009, the discovery of a mass grave with 49 human bodies was announced by archaeologists.
 The grave is considered unusual because the bodies are laid out ritually.